 Company benchmarking best practices

 There is no single recipe for benchmarking in business.
-Nevertheless, the following practices can increase the chances that you benefit from company benchmarking.
+Nevertheless, the following practices can increase the chances that you will benefit from company benchmarking.

 Having clearly defined goals